 Most of our staff are volunteers, many being retired educators with a diverse background in teaching led by our Director of Education, Amy Grebe.
 In addition, high school students help with homework as part of their school community service.
 We believe that parental involvement is important to our mission, so we also ask parents to volunteer some service for at least eight hours per year.

 SAA is a small organization at this time, but we have big plans for growth and expansion over the coming years.
 Our Board’s 100% participation attests to its strong belief in our mission.
-On behalf of SAA’s management team, volunteers, students and their families, we sincerely appreciate your consideration.
+On behalf of SAA’s management team, board of directors, volunteers, students and their families, we sincerely appreciate your consideration.